|Monthly Tech-Tip |

 Pinholing is a common surface defect that occurs with ceramic glazes.
 The problem emerges from the kiln and can occur erratically in production.

-GA6-B - Alberta Slip Cone 6 Amber Base 2
+GA6-B - Alberta Slip Cone 6 transparent honey glaze

-An amber-colored glaze that produces a clean, micro-bubble-free transparent glass.
+An amber-colored glaze that produces a clean, micro-bubble-free transparent glass at cone 5-6.
 Works well on brown and red burning stonewares.

 Glaze Pinholes, Pitting

 Analyze the causes of ceramic glaze pinholing and pitting so your fix is dealing with the real issues, not a symptom.